 From top to bottom, leadership needs to voice support and explain why innovation is important to the organization.
 For some companies, this will mean some big changes need to take place, which can be a daunting and heavy lift.
 If you’ve already identified your “why,” you already have a place to start educating your team and inspiring them to take action.

-Why do we see established organizations get beat out by agile and experimental startups with nothing to lose?
-Because the focus of established companies is processes, performance, and incremental improvements on an existing product.
+Why do we see large corporations and organizations get beat out by agile and experimental startups with nothing to lose?
+Because the focus of established organizations is processes, performance, and incremental improvements on an existing product.
 And while there’s certainly value in incremental innovation, it’s not enough to ensure the longevity of a company accustomed to dominating the market.
 It’s time for legacy businesses to stop playing safe, shape the future, and become the engine of disruptive innovation in their space.

 According to the late Clayton Christensen, author of The Innovator’s Dilemma and Harvard Business School professor, there were two kinds of innovation: Sustaining and disruptive.
 Sustaining innovation is usually incremental improvements on the current product, service, or customer experience, while disruptive innovation is a search for new business models and transformative technologies.